containers/nri-plugins/docs/resource-policy/policy/balloons.md

 Balloons policy parameters:

+- `availableResources`:
+  - `cpu` specifies cpuset that is managed by the balloons policy.
+All balloons created by the policy can utilize only CPUs in this set.
+    Example: `cpu: cpuset:48-95,144-191` allows the policy to manage only 48+48 vCPUs on socket 1 in a two-socket 192-CPU system.
 - `reservedResources`:
   - `cpu` specifies cpuset or number of CPUs in the special `reserved` balloon.
 By default all containers in the `kube-system` namespace